StreamX Command Line Interface (CLI)

 • Otel-collector - receives, processes and exports telemetry data

 Each observability service runs in a separate container and consumes resources.
 If your machine has limited resources or if observability is not required, you can disable this feature.
-Refer to Run Configuration for more details.
+Refer to Run configuration for more details.

 Container logs